 Conflict modeling offers a novel framework for identifying and mitigating the risks of social conflict on an online system.

-This Paper, still in progress, offers a predictable framework to structure thinking around online conflict by suggesting a methodology for conflict modeling, defining a taxonomy of conflict—safety, comfort, usability, legal, privacy, and transparency (SCULPT)—and examining common mitigation techniques adopted by systems to reduce the risk of certain conflicts.
+This paper-in-progress offers a predictable framework to structure thinking around online conflict by suggesting a methodology for conflict modeling, defining a taxonomy of conflict—safety, comfort, usability, legal, privacy, and transparency (SCULPT)—and examining common mitigation techniques adopted by systems to reduce the risk of certain conflicts.
 In so doing, it hopes to apply the same rigor of technical threat modeling to social threats.